Ambassadors

 European real estate reporter, Bloomberg News

-Damian is a European real estate reporter at Bloomberg News and contributes articles to other UK-based publications such as City A.M.
-He has a background in print journalism as well as experience working in Paris at Radio France International.
+Damian is a multi-award-winning journalist covering European real estate at Bloomberg News in London.
 Damian received a bursary from the Journalism Diversity Fund and studied for his NCTJ Diploma in Journalism as part of his master’s degree at the University of Sheffield.
-He now also mentors young people with the charity Shadow to Shine.
+He mentors young people from underrepresented backgrounds for the charity Shadow to Shine.

 Catrin Shi